Publish a video layer

 You can choose to view the frame on the map or download it.
 You'll view it on the map to compare it to the satellite imagery.

-4. Confirm that View on map is chosen and click Submit.
+4. Select Add to map and click Submit.

 View on map option and Submit button